DanielEsquivelReynoso/1-js-to-do-app/README.md

 ## Functionality

 1. Add Task - Adds a task to the task list
-2. Complete Task - Shows task is completed by a strikethrough on the text of the task
+2. Complete Task - Shows a task is completed by a strikethrough on the text of the task
-3. Delete Tasl - Removes task from the list
+3. Delete Task - Removes task from the list